HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/ap.md

 ------------------------------------------

-## Starting Over
+# Setup a new Dongle-AP
-In some instances, you may be unable to access the device's configuration page through either an IP or AP connection.
-This Section Describes the Complete Process of Setting Any HaLow Dongle to HaLow-AP Mode.
+In some cases, you might not be able to connect to the HaLow Dongle device via IP or AP settings.
+In such scenarios, the **Wizards mode** can assist you in reconfiguring a brand-new HaLow Dongle device from scratch.
+Follow the guidance provided by the wizard according to your specific requirements to complete the reconfiguration process step-by-step.
-### Enter Configuration Mode
+## Enter Wizard Mode
 1. Press and hold the device button until the orange light turns on, then release the button.

 ![](img/07.jpg)